Chuckatuck

 Godwin-Knight Home

-• Godwin-Knight Home — The following is from documentation prepared for application to the National Register of Historic Places, January 1992 (the house was at that time already listed on the Virginia Register of Historic Places, for architectural reasons), submitted by Sharon Krumpe.
+Godwin-Knight Home — The following is from documentation prepared for the application to the National Register of Historic Places in January 1992 (the house was already listed on the Virginia Register of Historic Places at that time, due to its architectural significance), submitted by Sharon Krumpe.

-Godwin lived in the house until he sold it in 1925 to his nephew, Mills Edwin Godwin, Sr. This Godwin, who was a farmer and a member of the Nansemond County School Board and the Board of Supervisors, moved his family into the house in the fall of 1927.
+Godwin lived in the house until he sold it in 1925 to his nephew, Mills Edwin Godwin, Sr. This Godwin, a farmer and member of the Nansemond County School Board and the Board of Supervisors, moved his family into the house in the fall of 1927.
 Among his family were four children, including Mills E Godwin, Jr., and Mildred Elizabeth Godwin.
 The younger Mills Godwin lived in the house until his marriage to Katherine Thomas Beale in 1940.
-Upon the death of the elder Mills Godwin in 1946, possession of the house passed to his daughters, Mildred Godwin Knight and Leah Godwin Keith.
+Upon the death of the elder Mills Godwin in 1946, the house passed to his daughters, Mildred Godwin Knight and Leah Godwin Keith, upon his death.
 Mrs. Knight purchased her sister’s share in the property.
-The house was bought by Paul and Sharon Wilson Krumpe from Mrs. Knight in August 1992.
+Paul and Sharon Wilson Krumpe bought the house from Mrs. Knight in August 1992.

-As a member of the Board of Supervisors, Mr. Godwin was responsible for keeping the dirt roads repaired.
+As a member of the Board of Supervisors, Mr. Godwin was responsible for maintaining and repairing dirt roads.
 The barn is still standing where he kept the mules and equipment used for this purpose.

 Everets